aalfiann/aalfiann/README.md

 </em></p>

 - ⚡ I'm focus about high scalability and high performance system architecture.
-- 🔭 I’m experienced to build more than 3 B2B SaaS projects.
+- 🔭 I’m experienced to build more than 3 Big B2B SaaS projects.
 - 🌱 I'm open minded and like to investing my time for the future of technology.

 <p><em><b>Speed without scalability is fragile.
 Scalability ensures sustainable speed.</b></em></p>